 Clean and minimal but far from austere, this bathroom belonging to interior designer Kristin Dion highlights an array of warm textures.
 From the hexagonal terra cotta flooring to the shiplap walls, distressed wood vanity, and lush foliage, this white bathroom idea is far from boring.

 Kick drab to the curb.
 For a rental-friendly update, swap out your existing hardware for something slightly more interesting.
 Sarah Sherman Samuel gave this bathroom a dazzling upgrade with brass hardware and fixtures.

-Take a cue from Emily Henderson and add a dynamic pop of color by installing patterned floor tile.
-We're loving the way it offsets the crisp white, well, everything.
+Take a cue from Emily Henderson and add a dynamic pop of color by installing patterned blue floor tile.
+We're loving the way it offsets the crisp white, well, everything and adds subtle coastal flair.
 The edited approach to decor and materials is also worth noting.